 The implementation of any of these 116 numbers does not in any way imply that numbers currently being used to provide similar services shall be superseded.
 Any other short codes being used for specific social needs in individual countries may be maintained.

-The Ministry for the Economy and Industry (MEI) in conjunction with the MCA have launched the procedure to apply for and assign 116 numbers that have already been reserved at an EU level.
+The Ministry responsible for communications, in conjunction with the MCA, have launched the procedure to apply for and assign 116 numbers that have already been reserved at an EU level.
 This procedure will also involve other Ministries depending on the policy area of the particular HESC number being treated.

 In the documents below one can find documents relating to the implementation of the 116 numbering range: